bigmlcom/flatline/user-manual.md

 whose value is less than the given one.
 As with the case of `percentile`, the designated field must be numeric.

-Finally, `quantile-label` computes the quantile the input value belongs to and generates the label you provided.
+Finally, `percentile-label` computes the percentile the input value belongs to and generates the label you provided.
 For instance, this
 generator:

 ```
-    (quantile-label "000023" "1st" "2nd" "3rd" "4th")
+    (percentile-label "000023" "1st" "2nd" "3rd" "4th")
 ```

-will generate the label "1st" if the value of the field 000023 is in belongs to the first population quartile (since we're providing 4 labels, we use 4 segments), "2nd" to the second, etc.  The sexp above is equivalent to:
+will generate the label "1st" if the value of the field 000023 is in the first population "quartile" (since we're providing 4 labels, we use 4 segments), "2nd" to the second, etc.  The sexp above is equivalent
+to:

 ```
     (cond (within-percentiles?
 "000023" 0 0.25) "1st"